dmarange/CMD-Lab/Beginner's Guide/setting-up-python-on-compute-canada-cluster.md

 Alliance Canada clusters, such as Cedar and Graham, come with many pre-installed modules and applications, including Python.
 However, these system-wide installations cannot be customized to suit your specific needs.
 To properly set up ASE, it is recommended that you install your own personal Python environment within your cluster account.

 ## On the cluster
-- In your $home, create a folder (virtenv) that will be the path to the virtual environment containing Python:
+- In your $home (cd), create a folder (virtenv) that will be the path to the virtual environment containing Python:

 ```bash
 python -m venv virtenv